 Under each segment are the stocks.
 You’ll know the exact companies you’re investing in and what percentage of the portfolio each stock represents.

+Who Builds These Motifs?There are more than 150 professionally-built motifs.
 That might be an overwhelming number to sort through, but Motif makes it easy to quickly find what you’re looking for by separating these professionally-built motifs into categories:

 - Income Strategies